 - Boxwood + ebony K 7.4; p 4.0

-There are a lot of other makers or retailers, like Asprey, J.Barr, BCC, H.Dixon, C.Hastilov, W.Howard, Wedgwood, R.Whitty, to name a few.
+There are a lot of other makers or retailers, like Asprey, J.Barr, BCC (founded by W. Moffat and W. Hughes, making chessmen from 1891 to about 1907, well known by the use of Xylonite, a celluloid), H.Dixon, C.Hastilov, W.Howard, W.Leuchars (probably the 1st retailer of Jaques Staunton sets), Wedgwood, R.Whitty, to name a few.
 I do not have examples of all of these makers/retailers, but you can find some of them elsewhere on my site.
 Here a "Staunton" set of an unknown maker.

 - England, "Staunton"

 - Boxwood + ebony K 6.5; p 3.5

 20th century makers Mildred Rose and Britain made lead sets based on the "Staunton" design.
 You find them on "The Rose Chess" and Britain pages.
 On the Plastic page more "Staunton" sets of manufacturers like Grays of Cambridge and House Martin.
 On the latter page is a plastic travel set by F.H.Ayres as well (see also Travel (England)).